-- 5. U. T. Dallas: Authorization to Negotiate a Long Term Ground Lease of Approximately 7.7 Acres of Land Located in the City of Richardson, Collin County, Texas, in Exchange for Construction of a New Southern Entrance Road to the Campus to be Named "University Parkway" and Approval for the Executive Vice Chancellor for Business Affairs or the Executive Director of Real Estate to Execute All Documents Related Thereto.--The Board, upon recommendation of the Business Affairs and Audit Committee: - a.
-Authorized The University of Texas System Real Estate Office, on behalf of The University of Texas at Dallas, to complete negotiations for a long term ground lease with the City of Richardson, Collin County, Texas, of an approximately 7.7 acre tract of land near the U. T. Dallas campus in exchange for construction, at the City of Richardson's expense, of a new southern entrance road to the campus which will be named "University Parkway" - b.
-Authorized the Executive Vice Chancellor for Business Affairs or the Executive Director of Real Estate to execute all documents, instruments, and other agreements and take all such further actions deemed necessary, advisable, or proper to carry out the purpose and intent of the foregoing action.
+5. U. T. Dallas: Request for Approval to Negotiate a Long Term Ground Lease of Approximately 7.7 Acres of Land Located in the City of Richardson, Collin County, Texas, in Exchange for Construction of Campus Roadway Improvements and Authorization to Execute All Documents Related Thereto.--

+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Business Affairs, the Acting Vice Chancellor for Academic Affairs, and President Jenifer that authorization be given for the U. T. System Real Estate Office, on behalf of U. T. Dallas, to complete negotiations for a long term ground lease with the City of Richardson, Collin County, Texas, of an approximately 7.7 acre tract of land near the U. T. Dallas campus in exchange for construction, at the City of Richardson's expense, of a new southern entrance road to the campus which will be named "University Parkway."
+It has been determined that the value of the proposed roadway improvements exceeds the market value of the ground lease of the 7.7 acre tract of land.

+It is further recommended that the Executive Vice Chancellor for Business Affairs or the Executive Director of Real Estate be authorized to execute all documents, instruments, and other agreements and take all such further actions deemed necessary, advisable, or proper to carry out the purpose and intent of the foregoing recommendation.

-U. T. Dallas has made arrangements with the City of Richardson to construct a new southern entrance to the U. T. Dallas campus from Campbell Road.
-The transaction involves the dedication of the right-of-way for the new road (University Parkway), the granting of associated drainage easements, the abandonment of an existing road (Armstrong Parkway), and the granting of a lease for approximately 7.7 acres of land to be used by the City of Richardson as the location for a new technology incubator.
-The value of the roadway improvements exceeds the market value of the ground lease of the 7.7 acre tract of land.
+- U. T. Dallas has made arrangements with the City of Richardson to construct a new southern entrance to the U. T. Dallas campus from Campbell Road.
+The transaction involves the dedication of the right-of-way for the new road (University Parkway), the granting of associated drainage easements, the abandonment of an existing road (Armstrong Parkway), and the granting of a lease for approximately 7.7 acres of land to be used by the City of Richardson as the location for a new technology incubator. - 6.
+U. T. System: Request for Approval to Exceed the Full-Time Equivalent Limitation on Employees as Required by the General Appropriations Act of the 75th Legislature, Article IX, Section 35.--